Brown & Polson introduced corn flour to Britain.

 Unilever sold Brown & Polson to Premier Foods in 2003.

 Brown & Polson corn flour is still available in Britain.
-In 2011 the brand was valued by its owner at £2.75 million.
+The brand was valued by its owner at £2.75 million in 2011.

-Brown & Polson is the market leading custard powder brand in India, where it is owned by Hindustan Lever, a Unilever affiliate.
+Brown & Polson is the market leading custard powder brand in India, where it is owned by Hindustan Unilever.